LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 auto s2 = execute(s1, func2);
 ```

-In this design the work has a well-defined generic underlying mechanism for signalling, using a `set_next` call when all instances of `func` complete and when `func2` should run.
+In this design the work has a well-defined generic underlying mechanism for signalling, using a `set_value` call when all instances of `func` complete and when `func2` should run.
-As this `set_next` call is well-defined as an interface, we can mix and match algorithms and mix and match authors without problems.
+As this `set_value` call is well-defined as an interface, we can mix and match algorithms and mix and match authors without problems.

-As for the scalar case, we can also optimise away the `set_next` call when we know all these types and customise the algorithm, using the sequential queue underneath, and even when this is not available, we can let the runtime system optimise the context on which `set_next` is called to ensure it is valid.
+As for the scalar case, we can also optimise away the `set_value` call when we know all these types and customise the algorithm, using the sequential queue underneath, and even when this is not available, we can let the runtime system optimise the context on which `set_value` is called to ensure it is valid.
-If necessary a driver-owned thread might call `set_next` even if an accelerator runs the calls to `func`.
+If necessary a driver-owned thread might call `set_value` even if an accelerator runs the calls to `func`.
 By making this up to the implementation, rather than up to the user to inject code into the passed function, offers scope for more efficient implementations.

 The point here is that **sequence points matter** to bulk algorithms.